sw1zpwr/whitebit-api/README.md

             4. `'X-TXC-SIGNATURE': signature` - where signature is `hex(HMAC_SHA512(base64(payload), key=api_secret))`
         3. Errors:

-            **"Too many requests."** - this error means that the **“nonce”** in your current request is equal or smaller than the one in the previous request.
+            **"Too many requests."** - this error means that the **“nonce”** in your current request is equal or is smaller than the one in the previous request.
             ___
             ```json5
             {